Background pattern

 • if you are allergic to periciazine, phenothiazines, or any of the other components of this medication (listed in section 6).

-• if you are at risk of developing increased intraocular pressure (glaucoma).
+• if you have a risk of increased intraocular pressure (glaucoma).

-• if you are at risk of urinary retention due to problems with the urethra or prostate.
+• if you have a risk of urinary retention due to problems in the urethra or prostate.

 • if you have Parkinson's disease.